JetBrains/terraform-provider-teamcity/README.md

 This provider leverages the HashiCorp Terraform infrastructure as code approach to allow DevOps engineers to initialize the [JetBrains TeamCity](https://www.jetbrains.com/teamcity/) server and automate its administration.

+> Check out our [great blog post about this terraform provider](https://blog.jetbrains.com/teamcity/2024/02/configuration-as-code-terraform-teamcity/) with an awesome demo made by Daniel Gallo!

 TeamCity Terraform provider supports Terraform 0.13 and newer.

 ## Common Information